-We believe in driving creativity in what we do, resulting in innovation and continuous improvement in our county government processes and operations. П We encourage everyone to think about things differently and to think about different things.

-- We encourage everyone to think about things differently and to think about different things, bringing vigorous challenge to everything we do. - ☐ We build and develop ideas through collaborative leadership and by fully utilizing the talents within our county. - ☐ We seek to make our processes more efficient while maintaining a high level of quality.
+- □ We believe in driving creativity in what we do, resulting in innovation and continuous improvement in our county government processes and operations. - □ We encourage everyone to think about things differently and to think about different things, bringing vigorous challenge to everything we do. - □ We build and develop ideas through collaborative leadership and by fully utilizing the talents within our county. - U We seek to make our processes more efficient while maintaining a high level of quality.